-While living in a thriving metropolitan area comes with endless perks—otherwise, we wouldn’t all be here, right?—now and again, we need to break away from the daily grind and escape to nature.
+While living in a thriving metropolitan area comes with endless perks—otherwise, we wouldn’t all be here, right?—now and again, we need to break away from the daily grind and escape nature.
 There’s nothing quite as therapeutic as gathering your thoughts under the shade of towering trees and wandering through lush landscaping with pops of color and subtle tweets of birds to remind us we’re not the only residents.
-While it’s not always possible to head to some of the glorious national parks or go on a retreat in some of California’s incredible outdoor destinations, Angelenos are spoilt for choice when it comes to pockets of greenery to explore.
-So if you’re looking for a little outdoor solitude but don’t necessarily have a day to dedicate to the whole of Griffith Park, then here are the lesser-known spaces in L.A. to explore.
+While it’s not always possible to head to some of the glorious national parks or go on a retreat in some of California’s incredible outdoor destinations, Angelenos are spoiled for choice for pockets of greenery to explore.
+So if you’re looking for a little outdoor solitude but don’t necessarily have a day to dedicate to the whole of Griffith Park, then here are the lesser-known gardens in L.A. to explore.

 1. Self Realization Fellowship Lake Shrine [Reservation Required]

 Just a stone’s throw away from the Pacific Ocean, this 10-acre haven boasts everything from lush gardens, rolling hills, fountains, statues, incredible flora, and a stunning spring-fed lake with swans gliding atop.
 It was founded by yogi Paramahansa Yogananda and features the Court of Religions, which encompasses the world’s five principal religions.
 Yogananda believed the harmony of these faiths is what unites everyone.
 Off the main trails, you’ll find dozens of paths to hidden nooks where visitors can meditate and take in the enchanting scenery.
 Advanced reservations are required and can be made here.

 Location: Lake Shrine 17190 Sunset Boulevard, Pacific Palisades, CA